mmmarinho/mmmarinho.github.io/_pages/UMIRobot.md

 ## Software

 There are two main software components related to the UMIRobot.
-The software for the UMIRobot is licensed under GPLv3.

 ### [umirobot-arduino](https://github.com/mmmarinho/umirobot-arduino)